BlancaCalvo/Claim-Verification-FakeNews/README.md

 OUTDATED - Experiment 4: I am experimenting with Semantic Roles information to deal with claim complexity and multi-hop (inspired on the DREAM system).
 Additionally, to inspect the differences between synthetic and naturally-occuring claims, I annotated subsets of FEVER, MultiFC and Hover.
 I annotated: claim complexity, time reasoning, time complexity and maths reasoning.
 Results can be seen in visuals/.

-ACTUAL THESIS -> Experiment 5: following the work in experiment 4, I trained a model for the FEVER dataset using a BERT model that includes Semantic Role Labels and another that include OpenIE tuples.
+ACTUAL THESIS -> Experiment 5: following the work in experiment 4, I trained a model for the FEVER dataset using a BERT model that includes Semantic Role Labels and another that includes OpenIE tuples.
 The original model is SemBERT (https://github.com/cooelf/SemBERT).
-I am currently working on the explainability of my models.
+I am currently working on the explainability of my models using scripts from https://github.com/copenlu/xai-benchmark.

 See README of each of the experiments in the folders.